theaholtlund/instagram-analysis/README.md

 To utilise the script:

-1. Execute the `run_all_scripts.py` file in order to run all analysis scripts in one batch, generating the required outputs.
+1. Run the `run_all_scripts.py` file to execure all analysis scripts in one batch, generating the required outputs.

 ```bash
 python run_all_scripts.py